kusti8/chromium-build/README.md

 # chromium-build
-A repo to initiate a new Chromium build (buildbot)
+A repo to initiate a new Chromium build